A table is set for five.

 Meanwhile, the hills are resting.
 They won’t be there for long though, because they have overstayed their welcome.
 They’ll be gone soon.
 When I walk along the ridges, I look down at the ground.
 The scattered rocks at the peaks of these hills are interspersed with green life; there are small leaves which sing to me and tell me that I need to be kind to myself.
 They’re right, I suppose.

 Those leaves place their guard over me, chlorophyll filters the good stuff and bathes me in a kind of verdant protection, and I can rest in the knowledge that I am still alive.
-Even when they die, I will be alright because they left something with me which makes me able to keep myself safe.
+Even when they die, I will be alright because they left something with me which helps me to keep myself safe.

 When I sink down onto the mossy floor, it’s black and velvety and soft around my head as it muffles all sounds into a dull but comforting murmur.